Last Modified: 08 Mar 2015

 We arrive in San Cristobal early in the morning.
 Check in at the hotel is usually not until midday, so if we can't check in upon arrival, we will be able to leave our luggage and start exploring San Cristobal straight away.
 The remainder of today and tomorrow are at your leisure and, as always, your group leader will assist you arrange the many optional activities.

 With winding cobblestone streets and colonial Spanish architecture, San Cristobal de las Casas maintains a lovely old-world feel mixed with strong indigenous roots.
 The surrounding villages are populated with Tzotzil and Tzeltal Indians who maintain their tribal origins through their varied traditional costumes and customs.
 There is time here to explore the villages, perhaps by mountain bike.
 If you take a day trip to San Juan Chamula, make sure to visit the church.
 The floor is covered with pine needles and the air is heavy with incense.
 Shamans come here to carry out cleansings with firewater, ancient prayer and sometimes chickens.
 There are also markets with colourful handicrafts for sale.
 Take the opportunity to go for an optional day trip to Sumidero Canyon.
 Back in town, go for a stroll and try to spot the cafe with the most locals in it for a taste of the traditional 'elote', a corn cob which makes a common snack in the highlands of Chiapas.

-- San Cristobal de las Casas - Villages tour - USD15
+- San Cristobal de las Casas - Mayan villages tour inc. San Juan Chamula - USD20

-- San Cristobal de las Casas - Lagunas de Montebello - USD35
+- San Cristobal de las Casas - Sumidero Canyon (inc. transport) - USD30

-- San Cristobal de las Casas - Mountain bike tour - USD20
+- San Cristobal de las Casas - Mountain bike tour - USD40

 - San Cristobal de las Casas - Amber Museum - USD6